 I've written before that In Search Of… is an odd duck of a show, because while mostly it's about wonderful, glorious nonsense, sometimes it comes down to Earth and looks at something actually real.
-This episode looks at killer bees, while next episode is about earthquakes, and then we're back to the Mummy's Curse in episode S01E08.
+This episode looks at killer bees, while next episode is about earthquakes, and then in episode S01E08 we're back to the Mummy's Curse.

 After the last few weeks, this episode is almost strange in its absence of leading questions and abundance of actual names, places and dates.
 I'm going to come right out and say that I don’t know enough about the history of Killer Bees to tell how accurate any of this is, but like I say it's straightforward enough that anyone could check the show's facts if they wanted to.

 What are killer bees?
 Basically, a hybridized bee developed in Brazil and accidentally released.
 Breeding more prolifically and attacking humans more readily than existing bee colonies, the new strain spread throughout South America, and Americans have been concerned at the possibility that they will spread into the USA for as long as I can remember.